 Enjoy travellers tales, relaxed banter and opinion from Simon Calder, one of the most respected voices in travel, and author/former BBC producer Mick Webb.

-It's essentially the equivalent of sitting in a bar with a couple of travel chums.
+It's essentially the equivalent of sitting in a bar with a couple of fun and slightly geeky travel chums.
 Perhaps the best-named travel podcast in the history of travel podcasts, too.

 Formerly known as The Budget-Minded Traveler, Jackie has revamped her podcast to JUMP with Traveling Jackie – partly inspired by photos of her leaping mid-air at some of the world's most iconic landmarks.